Walter Reed: U.S. Army Medical Corps

 In May 1900, Major Reed returned to Cuba when he was appointed head of an investigative board charged by Army Surgeon General George Miller Sternberg to study tropical diseases, particularly yellow fever.
 Sternberg was an early expert in bacteriology during a time of great advances due to widespread acceptance of the germ theory of disease and new methods for studying microbial infections.
 During Reed's leadership of the U.S. Army Yellow Fever Commission in Cuba, the Board demonstrated that yellow fever was transmitted by mosquitoes and disproved the common belief that it was transmitted by fomites (clothing and bedding soiled by the body fluids and excrement of yellow fever victims).
 These points were demonstrated in a dramatic series of experiments at the US Army's Camp Lazear, named in November 1900 for Reed's assistant and friend Jesse William Lazear, who had died of yellow fever while working on the project.

 This dangerous research was done using human volunteers, including some of the medical personnel, who allowed themselves to be bitten by mosquitos infected with yellow fever.
 The conclusions from this research were soon applied in Panama, where mosquito eradication was largely responsible for stemming the incidence of yellow fever during the construction of the Panama Canal.
 Epidemics of yellow fever in Panama had confounded French attempts to build a canal across the Isthmus of Panama only 20 years earlier.

 Although Reed received much of the credit for "beating" yellow fever, Reed himself credited Cuban medical scientist Carlos Finlay with identifying a mosquito as the vector of yellow fever and proposing how the disease might be controlled.
 Reed often cited Finlay in his own articles and gave him credit for the idea in his personal correspondence.
 The Cuban physician was a persistent advocate of the hypothesis that mosquitos were the vector of yellow fever and correctly identified the species that transmits the disease.
 His experiments to prove the hypothesis were discounted by many medical experts, but served as the basis for Reed's research.
 More recently, the politics and ethics of using medical and military personnel as research subjects have been questioned.

 Reed returned from Cuba in 1901, continuing to speak and publish on the topic of yellow fever.
 In recognition of his research, Reed received honorary degrees from Harvard and the University of Michigan.

-In November 1902, Reed suffered a ruptured appendix.
+In 1902, Reed suffered a ruptured appendix.
 He died on November 23, 1902, of the resulting peritonitis, at age 51.
 He was buried in Arlington National Cemetery.